 But, the thing that really piqued my interest was the following statement:

 up to this day the science of leech craft is little understood, important as are the services those little animals render to suffering humanity:—To begin, then, the demand is much greater than the supply.
 Holland and Belgium—the principal leech countries—are thoroughly exhausted, and the largest number now comes from the Russo-Turkish Provinces of Moldavia, Wallachia, Romania, and Transylvania.

-TRANSYVANIA?
+Transylvania?
 Does this mean these two blood-suckers, the vampire and leech, share a common ancestry?
-A quick search on the internet reveals Bram Stoker wrote his famous gothic tale Dracula in 1897 nearly 30 years after this article.
-But I can’t help but wonder if as these wooden gin cases stamped ‘THIS SIDE UP’ and ‘TRANSYLVANIA’ were shipped across Europe filled with soil, moss, and up to 500 leeches, they might have cultivated a strong link between blood-sucking and this remote region of Romania.
+A quick search on reveals Bram Stoker wrote his famous gothic tale Dracula in 1897, nearly 30 years after this article.
+Yet I can’t help wondering if as these wooden gin cases stamped ‘THIS SIDE UP’ and ‘TRANSYLVANIA’ were shipped across Europe, filled with soil, moss, and up to 500 leeches, they might have cultivated a strong link between blood-sucking and this remote region of Romania.
 Perhaps some of the popularity of Bram Stoker’s novel could be explained by this already existing link.

 The literary connections go back to Les Mille et un Fantomes (1849) by Alexandre Dumas, and The Castle of the Carpathians (1892) by Jules Verne.
 But there is no doubt that Stoker’s Dracula was the novel that firmly established Transylvania as a land of superstition, horror and blood-suckers.
 There’s even a reference to the humble leech in this excerpt from his book: